notionparallax/blog/_posts/2026-07-08-book-redux.md

 Claude did a bunch of the hard yards on building the metadata for the books.
 The Goodreads download is pretty dry, it doesn't tell you much other than when you finished the book, so if you want to any of the diversity metrics, you need to do that by hand, or, I guess by AI.
 So, standard caveat: not only is the method itself clunky and a bit nasty, the data might also be pretty wrong.

-The author sexuality is inspired by Claire Oh, who extended the inital analysis that I did for her python project while she was doing her CoDe degree at UNSW.
+The author sexuality is inspired by Claire Oh, who extended the initial analysis that I did for her python project while she was doing her CoDe degree at UNSW.
 She also looked at representation in the work.

 ## Cadence

 [![Reading timeline]({{ site.baseurl }}/assets/26/07/Ben_bookWaterfall_allTime.png)]({{ site.baseurl }}/assets/26/07/Ben_bookWaterfall_allTime.pdf)

-There's going to be a big stripe this year when I finish Heroditous's Histores (which I've been going at since December), and I've been dipping into Letters from America for almost a decade.
+There's going to be a big stripe this year when I finish Herodotus's _Histories_ (which I've been going at since December), and I've been dipping into Letters from America for almost a decade.

 ![Books finished per year]({{ site.baseurl }}/assets/26/07/Ben_booksPerYear.png)